Everything You Need to Know for Festival Well-Being

 If you have an underlying medical condition, such as asthma, allergies or diabetes, be sure to bring the resources and medications you need with you, plus backups.

 "The fatalities that Lollapalooza has seen over the years have been from people being alone, passing out without anyone to help them seek medical attention when necessary," says Dr. Chiampas.
 "There's strength in numbers."

 Go to the festival with a group, and designate a meeting place within the park and outside of the festival in the event of evacuation due to weather.
 You may not have cell phone reception at the festival, so come up with a backup form of communication, such as leaving a message at your hotel.

 Finally, when in doubt, always seek medical attention.
-There are medical tents on site at the festival.
-Identify their locations so you can get there quickly if you or something you’re with has a medical emergency.
+Medical tents are set up inside the park.
+Identify their locations so you can get there quickly if you or someone you're with has a medical emergency.